 By requiring you to physically position the camera at the right distance from the subject, you’ll be forced to get deliberate when composing and this will keep you mindful of any potential distortion.

-If you want to squeeze a little more out of your 35mm lens, you can use a camera with a crop sensorOpens in a new tab. (also known as APS-C sized sensor).
+If you want to squeeze a little more out of your 35mm lens, you can use a camera with a crop sensor (also known as APS-C sized sensor).
 A 35mm lens on a camera made for a full-frame camera (for example, Canon EOS 5d Mark IV) with a crop sensor will feel like you are shooting a lens with a 56mm focal length.
 This is because the smaller sensor is getting less of the image projected from the back of the lens.
 Be mindful here though, because while the smaller sensor will help with distortion at the corners of your frame, it won’t protect you from making your subject’s nose look bigger if you get too close.

 So, Do I Need A 35mm Lens?